-Type V Misdemeanor & Felony Offenses: We will reject applicants with one or more Type V Felony convictions regardless of the length of time since the disposition or conviction date.
+Type V Misdemeanor & Felony Offenses: We will reject applicants with one or more Type V Felony convictions.
 Type V Offenses include crimes that resulted or could have resulted in the intentional serious harm of another, the production or manufacture of specific illegal drugs and serious weapons related crimes.
 Type V Offenses include but are not limited to aggravated assault/battery, assault with intent to commit sexual abuse, assault with intent to kill, murder, attempted murder, kidnapping, abduction, sexual abuse or assault, human trafficking, child sexual abuse, sex trafficking of children and registered sex or violent offenders.
 Additionally, Type V Offenses include acts of terrorism, the use, dissemination, or detonation of a weapon of mass destruction and the production or manufacture of methamphetamines.